SAP/sap-btp-service-operator/README.md

           - `kubectl describe <resource_type> <resource_name>`

-        The status is in the deletion timestamp.
+        Check for resources with the deletion timestamp to determine if it tried to be deleted.

 ## Contributions